 Privately owned we offer on-site security, accommodation, catering, extensive parking and electric points around the site.

 We have experience working with a wide range of production companies and organisations, from small independent set ups to large corporations like the BBC, Sky Arts and mainstream film studios.

-Celebrity Hunted used the Herstmonceux Castle estate to film the gripping finale of their latest episode.
+Celebrity Hunted (Series 4) used the Herstmonceux Castle estate to film the gripping finale of the series.

-Due to our private estate the team behind Hunted felt we offered the right amount of security and privacy.
-The castle and observatory made a great visual destination.
+Due to our private estate, Shine TV (the producer of Hunted), felt we offered the right amount of security and privacy.
+The Castle and Observatory made a great visual destination and perfect extraction point.

-“The team at Herstmonceux Castle were professional from the planning stage through to shooting on the day.
-We won’t hesitate to use them again for the right production.”
+“The team at Herstmonceux Castle were professional throughout, we won’t hesitate to use them again for the right production”

 The production team behind feature film Summerland, starring Gemma Arterton, required a Sussex location to film moments that show a characters past.